-To combat these threats, we adopt a holistic approach by keeping abreast of the threat landscape and business environment as well as implementing a multi-layered security framework to ensure there are relevant preventive, detective and recovery measures.
-This includes training our people to adopt a security first mindset and be vigilant to the latest cyber threats.
-This mindset translates to a security by design principle when we create our products and services from idea, inception to launch.
+We adopt a holistic approach in managing and addressing risks of cyber threats and attacks by keeping abreast of the threat landscape and business environment as well as implementing a multi-layered security framework to ensure there are relevant preventive, detective and recovery measures.
+This includes training our people to adopt a security-first mindset and security by design principle, and being vigilant to the latest cyber threats and deploying the tools and resources to mitigate risks.

-We have been building our capabilities organically, through investments as well as partnerships with best-of-breed technology partners.
-To date, we have 2,000 cyber security professionals, global security operations and engineering centres as well as a specialised team of ethical hackers and forensic experts in assisting various businesses to manage vulnerabilities and threats, achieve compliance with regulations and implement secure solutions.
-The Group's Cyber Security Institute conducts training programmes to enhance the cyber security skills and preparedness of our staff as well as our customers, including businesses and governments in Asia Pacific.
-The Group has also invested in a research and development lab to drive innovation in this area.
+We have been building our capabilities organically, as well as partnerships with best-of-breed technology partners.
+We have over 2,000 cyber security professionals, global security operations and engineering centres and a specialised team of ethical hackers and forensic experts in assisting businesses to manage vulnerabilities and threats, achieve regulatory compliance and implement secure solutions.
+The Group's Cyber Security Institute conducts regular training programmes to enhance the cyber security skills and preparedness of our staff as well as our customers, including businesses and governments in the Asia Pacific.
+The Group also invested in a research and development lab to drive innovation in this area.